PrincetonUniversity/STELLOPT/STELLOPT Compilation.md

 precompiled codes (expanding it\'s capabilities).
 STELLOPT is maintained using git.
 The repository is maintained at GitHub.

+To use the MANGO library of optimization algorithms in STELLOPT, you should first obtain and build MANGO following the [instructions here](https://hiddensymmetries.github.io/mango/gettingStarted.html).

 Get source code
 ----------